 - If agreement is not reached in mediation the parties are free to continue with mediation until agreement is reached or exit the mediation process and attempt other methods of resolution.

 - Either party may exit the mediation process at any time.

 Where Does Mediation Take Place?

-Yes.
-Gary Kirk is a trained and experienced mediator.
-Gary has more than 20 years of family law experience and now uses this legal expertise together with his mediation training to offer an excellent mediation experience.
-Gary takes great pride in helping individuals move through the mediation process successfully with the least amount of conflict, time and expense possible.
+- Yes.
+Wanda Dawson and Gary Kirk are trained and experienced mediators.
+Both Wanda and Gary each have more than 20 years of family law experience and now use this legal expertise together with their extensive mediation training to offer an excellent mediation experience.
+Wanda and Gary take great pride in helping individuals move through the mediation process successfully with the least amount of conflict, time and expense possible.